ImperialCollegeLondon/porefoam/src/script/README.md

 upper to the location of these script themselves.
 If you ever think of using these scripts for building your applications, make sure these are wrapped inside two (sub-)sub-folders, dedicated for code development, with the important (source) files regularly backed up.
-Here is what the directory structure looks like in my codes:
+Here is how the directory structure should look like:

 - `apps/ -------------------- msRoot directory`